• Skip to primary navigation

 7. Masa Harina

 Masa Harina can easily be named as the Mexican and Latin American versions of cornmeal.
-Masa Harina is made from organic corn that is cooked, soaked in water and lime juice, and then hulled and ground into cornmeal consistency.
+Masa Harina is made from cooked organic corn, soaked in water and lime juice, and then hulled and ground to cornmeal consistency.

 That said, it makes a great substitute for corn flour, especially if your recipe has a Mexican or Latin twist to it.